 Whew.
 It's a complex process, but one we're proud of, and that we think strikes all the appropriate balances.
 Report copyright infringementReport trademark infringement

 - Confusion or Impersonation.

 Don't do things that would cause confusion between you or your blog and a person or company, like registering a deliberately confusing URL.
 Don't impersonate anyone.
 While you're free to ridicule, parody, or marvel at the alien beauty of Benedict Cumberbatch, you can't pretend to actually be Benedict Cumberbatch.
 Report confusion or impersonation

 Don't engage in targeted abuse or harassment.
+Don't engage in the unwanted sexualization or sexual harassment of others.
 If anyone is sending you unwanted messages or reblogging your posts in an abusive way, we encourage you to be proactive and block the hell out of them.
 And if someone blocks you, don't attempt to circumvent the block feature or otherwise try to communicate with them.
 Just stop.
 Report harassment

 - Privacy Violations.

 Don't use Tumblr to deceptively obtain personal information.
 Don't post content that violates anyone's privacy, especially personally identifying or confidential information like credit card numbers, social security numbers, or unlisted contact information.
 Absolutely do not post non-consensual pornography—that is, private photos or videos taken or posted without the subject's consent.
 Report privacy violations